tlsbollei/KittyLoader/README.md

 - Cleans up carefully (I-cache flush, SecureZeroMemory, free) with randomized post-execution timing—limits residue and timeline clustering

+> [!NOTE]
+> To fix in the future -  ChaCha20 implementation bug, entry hijack ASM prologue/epilogue issues, control flow and compile hazards, and silence anti analysis more.
+Add fallbacks if LdrCallEnclave fails, and implement more stable key derivation.
+Or just fix it yourself!
 <img src="asset/proof.PNG" alt="" width="950">

 ### Credits: